 Druids are a versatile caster class.
 They have plenty of defensive and offensive spells (and some healing, too), but starting at level 2, they can Wild Shape into animals for melee combat.
 Their primary stat is Wisdom.

-Read on to find out everything you need to know about the Druid class, and see if it’s the class you want to start with.
+Read on to find out everything you need to know about the Druid class in Baldur’s Gate 3, and learn all about the best Druid subclass, feats, and build.

 Druid class features